-If a loved one is killed due to the negligence or wrongful act of another person, organization or entity, you may have strong grounds for a wrongful death claim and should contact a Los Angeles wrongful death attorney as soon as possible to begin preserving evidence and obtaining witness testimony to get the justice your deceased loved one and your family deserve.
+If a loved one is killed due to the negligence or wrongful act of another person, organization, or entity, you may have strong grounds for a wrongful death claim and should contact a Los Angeles wrongful death attorney as soon as possible to begin preserving evidence and obtaining witness testimony to get the justice your deceased loved one and your family deserves.
 Wrongful deaths can tear apart a family, leaving a gaping hole where your loved one should be.

 Such was the case when a gun battle erupted on a quiet day in the middle of the Silver Lake Trader Joe’s in Los Angeles in July 2018.